 The Feed-in Tariff (FIT) scheme is an environmental programme aimed at promoting widespread uptake of small-scale, low carbon, electricity generation technologies.

 The FIT scheme requires certain licensed electricity suppliers to pay fixed tariffs to micro and small renewable energy and micro Combined Heat & Power (CHP) generators for electricity generated and exported to the National Grid.

-We are a mandatory feed-in tariff licensee and we accept requests for feed-in tariff payments from the owners of accredited feed-in tariff installations.
+SSE is a mandatory Feed-in Tariff licensee and we accept requests for Feed-in Tariff payments from the owners of accredited Feed-in Tariff installations.
 For further information please take a look here.

 The FIT scheme policy and tariff rates are set by the Department of Energy and Climate Change (DECC), but the scheme is administered by FIT Licensees and Ofgem.

 You will get a set amount for each unit (kilowatt hour or kWh) of electricity you generate.
 The rates vary depending on: